epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 ```

+Put this code inside a file, ``file_name.c``.
-You can compile this code with `gcc` and the flags `-lcsfml-graphics` and `-lcsfml-window`.
+You can compile this code with `gcc file_name.c -lcsfml-graphics -lcsfml-window`.
 If you launched it, you will see a black window.
-Simple and basics.
+Simple and basic.

 ### Explanation

-Let explain this pretty code you compile.
+Let explain this pretty code you've compiled.

 ```c
   #include <SFML/Graphics.h>